upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-web/index.rst

 Chords Visualizer
 =================

 The Chords Visualizer is a powerful web-based tool designed for seamless real-time biopotential signal acquisition and analysis.
-Designed for researchers, developers, and enthusiasts, this app provides an intuitive interface for monitoring multiple signal channels, applying advanced filters, and managing recorded data efficiently.
+Designed for researchers, developers, and enthusiasts, this app provides an intuitive interface for monitoring multiple channels, applying advanced filters, and managing recorded data efficiently.
 Whether you're analyzing EMG, ECG, EOG, or EEG signals, the app ensures a smooth and interactive experience, simplifying data acquisition and enhancing signal interpretation.

 Features
 ---------